2026-05-30 04:02:41 | EST

-Japan Residency Visa Fees - highlights market-moving developments and broader financial market activity.
+Japan Residency Visa Fees - technology adoption, innovation trends, and competitive landscape.
 Japan has raised the maximum fee for residency visa applications to $630, according to Nikkei Asia.
 The adjustment reflects ongoing policy revisions and could potentially impact foreign nationals seeking long-term stays in the country.
 The change may be part of broader efforts to streamline immigration procedures.

 Live News